ShumzZ/Databricks/README.md

 If you are utilizing Spark for data analytics and data science projects and would like some awsome built-in visualization tools and features, check out the community (free) version [here](https://community.cloud.databricks.com/login.html)

 Note: All the .ipynb files are converted from Databricks directly.\
-If they can not be rendered properly here on Github, please copy and paste the link to [nbviewer](https://nbviewer.jupyter.org/)
+If they can not be rendered properly here on Github, please either click the Databricks notebook link, or copy and paste the .ipynb link to [nbviewer](https://nbviewer.jupyter.org/)